Rules and Regulations

 Cancellations / Postponements: The Race Director reserves the right to cancel or modify races in consideration of extremely adverse weather conditions, or other health or safety factors, that pose an imminent threat to competitors or volunteers.
-In the unlikely event of cancellation, entrants who have picked up their race number will receive partial credit towards next year’s entry fee.

 The Race Director reserves the right to disqualify any individual who does not comply with these rules.